swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/deal-timer-on-category-page.md

 ```

 This code should be added after `<h2 class="product-name">...</h2>`.
 It is near
 rows 68 and 134 for RWD theme.
-Result you can check on category view page for
+You can check the result on catalog page.
+It will
-category that has products which are included in deal:
+be applied to category that has products which are included in deal:

 ![Deal timer on category page](/images/dailydeals/frontend/deal-timer-on-category-page.png)